Merovius/merovius.github.io/content/posts/2022-05-13-calculating-type-sets.markdown

   you had trouble figuring out which packages declared the conflicting dependencies.

-  This is something vrey typical for NP complete problems.
+  This is something very typical for NP complete problems.
 As an exact solution is often too hard to compute, they rely on heuristics and randomization and it's hard to work backwards from a failure.
 - It would require to somehow specify how a compiler should implement this